mnishantkumar/mnishantkumar/README.md

 </p>
 <hr>
 <pre>
-💻 I am a Business/Data Analyst
+💻 I am a Data Engineer
 📚 B-Tech in Computer Science from CSVTU and Post Grad.
 Information Technology Business Analysis from Conestoga 📝 I'm passionate about Business Intelligence and uncovering patterns for strategic, data-driven decisions.
 🔭 Maximizing value for clients enhances our mutual profitability.